shvshnn-coder/venue-pilot/replit.md

-# AURA Event Navigator
+# Grid Way Event Navigator

 ## Overview

-AURA is a mobile-first event discovery and networking application designed for conferences and venues.
+Grid Way is a mobile-first event discovery and networking application designed for conferences and venues.
 The app features a futuristic, sci-fi inspired dark theme with swipe-based card interactions for discovering events and connecting with attendees.
 Users can browse events, manage their calendar, network with other attendees, and customize their preferences through an intuitive gesture-driven interface.

 ## User Preferences